bitbend/bitbend-auth/README.md

-# DriftAuth
+# AuthGate

-Looking for easy to use authentication & authorization infrastructure look no further than DriftAuth
+Looking for easy to use authentication & authorization infrastructure look no further than AuthGate

 Built With 💖 by DriftBase